 Jersey is an Australian Cattle Dog, Schipperke mix who came to us at the age of approximately 10 months old.
 He was rescued from Tennessee and brought to New Jersey by St. Hubert's Animal Welfare Center in Madison, NJ.
 I was looking for a dog for a friend but this little guy just gave me a smile and a head tilt with those fabulous ears and I fell in love!

 Jersey loves to snuggle, run, chase balls and play Frisbee.
 He also loves agility but it took a while before he was comfortable doing agility outside of our backyard.

-Now 4 years old, Jersey has earned several agility titles at the Intro, Novice and Open levels through the North American Dog Agility Council.
-He has also earned the AKC designation of Canine Good Citizen.
+Now 6 years old, Jersey has earned several agility titles at the Open and Elite levels through the North American Dog Agility Council.
+In 2019, Jersey competed in the Pre-Elite Class at the NADAC Championships.
+I was so proud of how well he did at such a large venue.
+He even placed in a run in the very competitive 12" class.
+Jersey has earned the AKC designation of Canine Good Citizen.

 What we had to overcome: Jersey is still a work in progress.
 While he showed no signs when we had our meet and greet at the shelter, he was EXTREMELY leash reactive towards people and dogs.
 It was clearly fear based and any eye contact from a human set him off.
 He could not hear or see another dog without absolute panic setting in.
 With the help of Lori Minardi, a fellow trainer, and MANY dog savvy friends we were able to slowly show him that people could be trusted and friendly.
 Now, he loves everyone he meets.
 Desensitization and confidence building has dramatically improved his ability to be around other dogs while on leash.